singhsanoo/city-bike-trip-tableau/README.md

 * Total number of riders have increased from approx 26K in 2017 to about 80K in 2022
 * Number of member(subscribed riders) have doubled in 5 years
 * Average trip duration for members have also increased along with increase in number of member riders
-* Popular end stations are not localized in Jersey City we can see some popular stations in Manhattan area
+* Popular end stations are not localized in Jersey City like it was in 2017.
+Now we can see some popular stations in Manhattan area

 ## Images